puppetlabs/puppet-docs/source/guides/templating.markdown

     The tag <%= tag %> is defined
     <% end -%>

-And this snippet will print all the defined class in the catalog:
+This snippet will print all the defined classes in the catalog:

     <% classes.each do |klass| -%>
     The class <%= klass %> is defined
+    <% end -%>

+And this snippet will print all of the variable names defined in the current scope:

+    <% scope.to_hash.keys.each do |k| -%>
+    <%= k %>
     <% end -%>

 ## Syntax Checking